From BR Bullpen

 On July 26, 2010, Garza pitched the first no-hitter in the history of the Tampa Bay Rays, blanking the Detroit Tigers, 5-0; he allowed only a walk in the game, to Brennan Boesch who was immediately erased on a double play, and faced the minimum 27 batters in the gem.
 He finished the season with a record of 15-10, 3.91 as both he and David Price beat the previous franchise record for wins in a season, held since 1998 by Rolando Arrojo.
 He also struck out 150 batters in 204.
 2/3 innings and recorded the first save of his career in an emergency appearance out of the bullpen.
 In the postseason, he gave up only 1 run in 6 innings in his only start of the ALDS against the Texas Rangers but was not involved in the decision as the Rays bowed out in five games.
 After the season, with the Rays rich in starting pitchers both at the major league and minor league level, he was traded to the Chicago Cubs along with two minor leaguers in return for five prospects.

 Expected to be the ace of the Cubs' staff, Garza joined the team at a time it was on a downward trend, and as a result, only had a 10-10 record in 2011 in spite of putting up a 3.32 ERA in 198 innings over 31 starts and striking out a career-high 197 batters.
 In 2012, things went worse, as injuries limited him to 18 starts, during which he went 5-7, 3.91.
 It was still his sixth straight season with an ERA+ above 100, but playing in front of a very weak team, it was hard for him to win any games, and as a result he gave the appearance of having fallen into mediocrity even though he was still pitching well.
 More bad news came in spring training in 2013, as Garza was bothered by a pulled muscle in his side, forcing him to miss the opening of the season.
 He only made his debut on May 21st, then started slowly, going 1-1, 4.98 in his first 6 starts.
-However, he then rolled off five consecutive winning starts in spite of pitching in front of a very mediocre team. his record was 6-1, 3.17 when he was traded to the Texas Rangers on July 22nd, in return for youngsters Mike Olt, C.J.
+However, he then rolled off five consecutive winning starts in spite of pitching in front of a very mediocre team.
+His record was 6-1, 3.17 when he was traded to the Texas Rangers on July 22nd, in return for youngsters Mike Olt, C.J.
 Edwards and Justin Grimm and at least one player to be named.
 He was a winner in his first outing for the Rangers on July 24th, defeating the New York Yankees, 3-1, while pitching into the 8th inning.
+He made 13 starts for the Rangers, going 4-5, 4.38, to finish the year with an overall record of 10-6, 3.82.

 Notable Achievements